 The leaves are lance like, less than 1/2 inch wide, opposite, without stalks and have an abrupt sharp point; surfaces can have fine hair as can the leaf margin, which is without teeth.

-The flowers have a green calyx with hairy lance shaped long-pointed lobes making the calyx longer than the corolla which forms a tube shape.
-The corolla tube forms 5 reddish-pink to pink lobes (white to lavender shades can exist) that spread laterally at the top of the tube to form 5 petals, which have narrowed bases and rounded tips that usually end in a blunt point; the entire flower is about 1/2 to 3/4 inch across and looking like a typical phlox flower.
+The flowers have a green calyx with hairy lance shaped long-pointed lobes making the calyx longer than the corolla which is formed in a tube shape.
+The corolla tube expands into 5 reddish-pink to pink lobes (white to lavender shades can exist) that spread laterally at the top of the tube.
+These have narrowed bases and rounded tips that usually end in a blunt point; the entire flower is about 1/2 to 3/4 inch across and looking like a typical phlox flower.
 The lobes of the corolla are not notched but have deeper colored spots near their base.
 These spots are nectar guides for insects.
 The 5 stamens and the pistil do not protrude from the throat of the corolla tube.
+There are small green hairy bracts subtending the cluster stalks.

 Seed: Fertile flowers produce an ovoid 1/8 inch seed capsule which breaks into 3 sections dispensing black seeds explosively when mature and dry.
 Seeds require 60 days of cold stratification for germination.
 Plant in the fall and let winter do the work.